ClaudeBot/hubot-rbac/README.md

 [![Build Status](https://travis-ci.org/ClaudeBot/hubot-authority.svg)](https://travis-ci.org/ClaudeBot/hubot-authority)
 [![devDependency Status](https://david-dm.org/ClaudeBot/hubot-authority/dev-status.svg)](https://david-dm.org/ClaudeBot/hubot-authority#info=devDependencies)

-A Hubot script for restricting access to commands through role-based access control (RBAC), and [Listener IDs][listenerids].
+A Hubot script for restricting access to commands through [role-based access control (RBAC)][rbac], and [Listener IDs][options].

+Roles are automatically created when policies are added / removed (e.g. when a listener ID is blocked).
+Currently, the script can only be block listeners IF they have an ID attached to it via their [options / metadata][options].
+Furthermore, the full ID must be specified when creating policies.

 See [`src/authority.coffee`](src/authority.coffee) for full documentation.